Compliance System and Risk Management System

 Also, water discharge drills by fire engine or small transportable pump are performed for promoting individual disaster prevention activities by the private fire brigade.
-Above all, the premises of headquarters, Kosai Plant, Iwata Plant, Osuka Plant, and Toyokawa Plant are certified as cooperative business entities for local fire brigades by Hamamatsu City, Kosai City, Iwata City, Kakegawa City, and Toyokawa City, respectively because of their contribution to reinforcement of local fire-fighting and disaster-prevention system etc.
+Above all, the premises of headquarters, Kosai Plant, Iwata Plant, and Osuka Plant, are certified as cooperative business entities for local fire brigades by the city of Hamamatsu, Kosai, Iwata, and Kakegawa, respectively because of their contribution to reinforcement of local fire-fighting and disaster-prevention system etc.

-Suzuki contributed 500 million yen by FY2014 to "Hamamatsu City Tsunami Protection Measure Fund" that Hamamatsu City founded for constructing the storm surge barrier as a measure for tsunami caused by an earthquake.
+Suzuki contributed 500 million yen by FY2014 to "Hamamatsu Tsunami Protection Measure Fund" that Hamamatsu founded for constructing the storm surge barrier as a measure for tsunami caused by an earthquake.

 The Suzuki Suppliers Association organised by Suzuki's associated companies also decided to contribute 39.06 million yen in total for five years.

-The Company also contributed 270 million yen in total to neighbouring eight cities and towns for disaster measures such as earthquakes and tsunami by FY2016.
+The Company also contributed 340 million yen in total to neighbouring eight cities and towns for disaster measures such as earthquakes and tsunami by the end of March 2019.

 In addition, a total of 500 million yen was contributed to "Hamamatsu Sports Facility Align Fund" by FY2014 to cooperate with construction of a sports facility which has both tsunami evacuation base and urgent relief heliport functions in the accident.